sansneo/prime/README.md

 3. Make sure your `.xinitrc` is just the way you want it!

-4. Setup your browser.
+4. Finally, setup your browser.

 Use Firefox Sync to do this, so you never have to do it again.
 It's a pain.

-I personally install these extensions:
+Install the highly curated [bookmarks](./extra/firefox/bookmarks.html) and these extensions:
 * [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager)
 * [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin)
 * [YouTube Unhook](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos)
 * [No More Gemini](https://addons.mozilla.org/en-US/firefox/addon/no-more-gemini)

-Try installing `search.json.mozlz4` to your profile (find it in `~/.mozilla/firefox`)!
+Then add `search.json.mozlz4` to your active profile (find it in `~/.mozilla/firefox`)!

 ### Tips
 You might want to install your `.gitconfig`!